 Before you check into the business lounge, take time to meander through the shops or just wander the concourses, to keep the heart and muscles working ahead of a prolonged period of inactivity.

 If you’re not sitting in a business class cabin with direct aisle access, requesting an aisle seat makes it easier to get up to stretch your legs.

 Ensure your hotel has a decent gym or lap pool.
 If it also offers personal training, book a session in advance rather than leaving it until you arrive.
 Having an appointment makes an effective workout a given, and no willpower needed.

-Selecting accommodation with a waterfront location or nearby park provides a scenic route to stretch your legs.
-Many hotels can also provide maps of recommended run routes which take in the local scenery.
+Selecting a hotel with a waterfront location or nearby park provides a scenic route to stretch your legs.
+Many hotels can provide maps of recommended running routes, while some smart watches also have suggested options built-in.

-Pack resistance bands – they weigh virtually nothing, but challenge all your muscles – and download an app to guide you through the moves.
+Last but not least, pack resistance bands: they weigh virtually nothing, but challenge all your muscles – and download an app to guide you through the moves.
 You could even include a lightweight, travel-sized foam roller for loosening tight muscles.